How are you storing and organizing Amazon MWS data in my target data destination?

 In some cases, Amazon will not return any data because there is no data.
 For example, if there are no customer returns, Amazon will not return any data for the customer returns data feed.
 Likewise, if all your listings are inactive, your active listings feed would not contain any data.

-Another cause may be some system outage, API errors, or updates at Amazon which can cause delays.
+Another cause may be some system outages, API errors, or updates at Amazon which can cause delays.
 In the event of errors like this, we queue our requests for data until we know Amazon can process them.

 How do you download the report which contains Amazon Sales Rank?
 Is there a report that shows sales rank?